ASIA Travel Tips .com

 Singapore Airlines to Increase Capacity in Northern Summer Schedule

-Search ASIA Travel Tips .com 14 January 2005
+Travel News Asia 14 January 2005

 Singapore Airlines (SIA) plans to increase capacity on existing routes by just over 5% (annualised), when the Northern Summer schedule comes into effect on 27 March 2005.
-The new schedules offer increased frequencies to cities in the airline’s global network where demand is high.
+The new schedules offer increased frequencies to cities in the airlines global network where demand is high.

 Frequencies to Hanoi, Fukuoka and Christchurch will be increased to daily, while frequencies to Mumbai increase from the present 12 per week to twice-daily.